Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design1/README.md

  ```
 ## Design Fix
 The design has been fix with the correct assignments.
 The fixed design is in the file mux_fixed.v.

+## Is The Verification Complete?
+Yes, the DUT was tested for all valid inputs(the selector and MUX input).